TomasHubelbauer/svg-screencast/readme.md

 `main.cjs` will then be possible to merge into `index.js` and `main` will be possible to remove in `package.json`.

-#### Spike an optimized alternative to `patch.js` to use in the constructor

-Techniques to explore:

-- Keep merging overlapping, touching or even nearby patches as long as the length of the resulting SVG string is smaller than the length of the SVG string needed to represent the two individual patches.
-- Detect motion of rectangular areas and signal a patch move and crop as opposed to patch replace.
-This will optimize scrolling of otherwise unchanged content.
-  Use CSS animations to move and crop the patch instead of revealing it.
-- Further the scrolling detection technique in case of scrolling changed content by detecting scroll candidate areas and then detecting change patches within them (as they move) and finding the optimal combination of scroll and patch signals which results in the shortest SVG string.
+#### Add an optimization pass that would run after the patching and minimize

+- For each frame, check the patches, their total SVG string length and see if merging them group-wise recursively finds a combination which is smaller than the individual patches
+- Detect patches which are just horizontal/vertical shifts of some rectangular area and represent them using an SVG animation instead of the patches
+  - Add support for detecting cropping to enable animation of content moved by a scrollbar
-- Retrospect and calculate patches which are revealed progressively instead of all at once.
-E.g.: typing on a line would be a single patch whose slots would be revealed letter by letter (using CSS animation to control the crop points) instead of a set of individual patches for each letter.
+- Detect patches which are progressive unfolding of a larger area, for example like typing on a line, and animate that using a crop of a single, big patch instead of the multiple individual patches

 #### See if playback looping would be possible to do in the CSS animation